RedisBloom/RedisBloom/docs/commands/tdigest.max.md

-Retrieves the maximum observation value from a sketch.
+Returns the maximum observation value from a sketch.

 ## Required arguments